We are proud to introduce the first ever Civil Service LGBT Impact Index

 The Civil Service Diversity and Inclusion team leads on policy affecting LGBT civil servants.
 The team has led LGBT initiatives as part of the Civil Service Diversity Strategy, and regularly ensures LGBT staffʼs views are heard at the highest levels of the Civil Service.

-The Civil Service LGBT Impact Index has been created by the Civil Service Rainbow Alliance, with support of volunteers across the Civil Service.
+The Civil Service LGBT Impact Index has been created by the Civil Service LGBT+ Network (formerly Civil Service Rainbow Alliance), with support of volunteers across the Civil Service.

 We'd particularly like to thank:

-If you'd like to become a member of the Civil Service Rainbow Alliance, just complete this registration form.
+If you'd like to become a member of the Civil Service LGBT+ Network, just complete this registration form.